Aimeedeer/coconut-report/content/resume.md

 #### Projects | Programmer | 2020.04 - Now

+**[RealTPS][realtps]**
+measures the current number of transactions per second committed by various blockchains.

 **[Treasure Tree][tt]**.
 A real-world treasure hunt game where the treasures are represented as QR codes in the physical world, and NFTs in the virtual.

 **[The Captain's Ascent][contract-game]**.
 A game of smart contract programming, for people to learn smart contract programming in Rust.

 **[The Big Announcement][tba]**.
 This is a tiny dapp built on the Ethereum testnet.
 It is my first blockchain programming project.

 #### [Rust in Blockchain][rib] | Creator & Editor | 2019.06 - Now

-I created Rust in Blockchain as a monthly newsletter and a community for
-Rust and blockchain developers.
+I created Rust in Blockchain as a monthly newsletter and a community for Rust and blockchain developers.
 I write most of the blog posts and curate each newsletter.
 [RiB is One Year Old!][rib-oneyear] is an overview of this project.

 #### [Nervos Network][nervos] | Developer Relations | 2018.07 - 2020.03